Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Basic bound for the global error

-The first terms in the right hand side of both \eqref{Etjbasicbound} and \eqref{expectedestimateglobalerrorintegral} usually vanish since in general we take $X_0^N = X_0$, but it suffices to assume that $X_0^N$ approximates $X_0$ to first order $\Delta t_N$, which is useful for lower order approximations or for discretizations of (random) partial differential equations.
+The first term in the right hand side of \cref{expectedestimateglobalerrorintegral} usually vanishes since in general we take $X_0^N = X_0$, but it suffices to assume that $X_0^N$ approximates $X_0$ to first order $\Delta t_N$, which is useful for lower order approximations or for discretizations of (random) partial differential equations.

-The third terms in \eqref{Etjbasicbound} and \eqref{expectedestimateglobalerrorintegral} are the more delicate ones that will be handled differently in the next sections.
+The third term in \cref{expectedestimateglobalerrorintegral} is the more delicate one that will be handled differently in the next section.

-As for the second terms, which only concern the solution itself, not the approximation, we use the following simple but useful general result.
+As for the second term, which only concerns the solution itself, not the approximation, we use the following crude but useful general result.